Selwyn District: Economy

+The Selwyn District has a modelled gross domestic product (GDP) of $3,617 million in the year to March 2024, 0.9% of New Zealand's national GDP.
+The GDP per capita is $42,699, ranking it 57th out of 66 territorial authorities.
+Major industries include dairy cattle farming; dairy product manufacturing; central government administration and defence; and education and training.

 Much of the district's economy is based around farming.
 Most of this is pastoral: beef cattle and sheep in drier areas, and dairy and deer farming in wetter areas.
 Some horsebreeding is also done.
 There is also a substantial amount of cropping; wheat and barley are grown on the plains, along with smaller amounts of grapes and other fruit, vegetables, mushrooms and flowers.

 Selwyn District experienced the strongest economic growth of any district in New Zealand in 2012, with employment growing by 9.5%, compared to the national average of 1%.
 1,200 new jobs were created in the district in 2012.

 The services in the small towns primarily serve the surrounding community.
 The major exception is the town of Lincoln, home to a University and a number of Crown Research Institutes and other organisations concerned with scientific research.
 Rolleston is also home to IZONE – New Zealand's largest business park.

 The Selwyn District Council owns 11% shareholding in Orion, the local electricity distribution company.